WanThinnn/CPABE-AC17-Scheme/README.md

 ## License

-This project is licensed under the MIT License, a permissive open-source license that allows anyone to use, modify, and distribute the code.
+This project is open-source and available for anyone to use, modify, and distribute.
 We encourage you to clone, fork, and contribute to this project to help improve and expand its capabilities.

-By contributing to this project, you agree that your contributions will be licensed under the same MIT License.
+By contributing to this project, you agree that your contributions will be available under the same open terms.

-For more details, please refer to the [LICENSE](LICENSE) file.